junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCRB/SPN-Empty-whole-novel.md

 Something about ceremonial memorial.

 Jack comes.
 Standing besides Sam and Dean.
-Deja vu of three years.
+Deja vu of three years ago.

 And the kid -- the new God -- apparently remembers what Sam taught him last time.

-He says thank you, then says sorry, and at last says good bye.
+He says thank you, then says sorry, and at last says goodbye.

 Dean can't say anything.
-Eyes red, burning hot, looking straight at the burning blame with fabrics of the coat flying in the air.
+Eyes red, bloody and glassy, looking straight at the burning flame with fabrics of the coat flying in the air.

-He stands right here watching Cas's body burning like this, three years ago, believing that would be the end of Cas.
+He stood right here watching Cas's body burning like this, three years ago, believing that would be the end of Cas.
 And then, he came back.
 So maybe this time, luck can be on their side too?
 With some miracle and the new God on their side?

 Dean's knees give way.
 Jack startled.
 "Dean!"

-Dean doesn't care about anything anymore, whatever social manner or how to face a new and highest celestial being or face a boy that is like your son.
+Dean doesn't care about anything anymore, whatever social manner or how to face a new and highest celestial being or face a boy that is like his son.
 He can only think of one thing.

 "You have to bring him back."
 Dean chokes, looking up at the kid from low, pleading.
 "You're the God, Jack.
 I'd only ask this one thing from you and never trouble you again, but you *have* to bring Cas back."

 "Dean--" Jack holds his arms and helps him up, his eyes as clean as the kid used to be, as deep and sad just as Cas used to look.
 This is a miracle itself that Jack even looks like Cas.
-And what he says is a blow on Dean's head.
+But what he says is a blow on Dean's head.
 Jack says, "I can't, Dean.
 I'm sorry."

-But he did it last time, even before he realized what he could do.
+But he did it last time, even before he realized what he could do, didn't he?
+He must can do it again.
 Dean thinks, hard, arguing, and telling him so.

-"God has no power in the Empty," Jack tells him.
-"Not even I know how did my pray reach Cas and wake up, maybe it's just because I want him back really, really badly."
+"God has no power in the Empty," Jack tells him, earnestly.
+"Not even I know how did my pray reach Cas and wake him up last time, maybe it's just because I wanted him back really, really badly."

 But I want him back just as badly, and more.
 Dean thinks, this time he doesn't speak out the answer.